Are you feeling lucky today?

 Reduce heat to low and measure out about 3 cups of the soup in a glass measuring cup.
 Pour into a blender or food processor and pulse until smooth then return to pot to add creaminess.
 (Alternatively, you can use an immersion blender and simply puree part of the soup as desired.)

-Stir in "cream cheese", nutritional yeast, and season to taste with salt and pepper then turn off heat.
+Stir in milk, "cream cheese", nutritional yeast, and season to taste with salt and pepper then turn off heat.

 Serve hot topped with crumbled "bacon", cheese, and green onions.